reshift/adhese_npm_module/README.md

 ```

-The result of the custom Freewheel parameters can be treated like any Prebid Bid for FW.
-More on this here: https://docs.prebid.org/adops/setting-up-prebid-video-in-freewheel.html
+To deal with these key/value pairs, you can find more info here: https://docs.prebid.org/adops/setting-up-prebid-video-in-freewheel.html